revaturelabs/interviewquestions/InterviewSpecificQuestions/Servlets/Servlets.md

 ---

-3. How do you create a servlet in a web application?
+3.How do you create a servlet in a web application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)